kaorahi/katawrap/README.md

 # ...             ...         ...       ...
 ```

-Find the worst 5 blunders excluding those that have nothing to do with winning or losing.
+#### Find the worst 5 blunders excluding those that have nothing to do with winning or losing.

+(Continued from the previous example.)

 ```python
 blunders = df.query('nextWinrateGain < -0.1') \